-The Student Senate was selected as the "Most Outstanding Student Government" in Texas by the Texas Junior College Student Government Association for the 2000-2001 academic year.
-In fact, the Senate has obtained this prestigious award for eleven of the past fourteen years.
+The Student Senate was selected as the "Most Outstanding Student Government" in Texas by the Texas Junior College Student Government Association for eleven of the past fifteen years.

 The Student Senate represents the student body of Trinity Valley Community College.
 The Student Senate shall act as the governing agency of the student body for the purpose of formulating policy pertaining to the student personnel of the college.
 It is also the purpose of the Student Senate to assist and advise in the planning and administration of the Activity Program and for the purpose of promoting student participation, morale, and welfare on the college campus.